Kuzirashi/axon-contracts/README.md

 For more information about this error, try `rustc --explain E0463`.
 error: could not compile `lazy_static` due to previous error
+warning: build failed, waiting for other jobs to finish...
 error: command exited with non-zero code `cross build -p mithril`: 101
 ```